California-Strawberry-Commission/oas-data-logger/software/README.md

 ## Software

+### ESP32

-- IDE: PlatformIO (IDE for embedded systems, based on VSCode)
+`oas-logger` is a PlatformIO (IDE for embedded systems, based on VSCode) project for the ESP32 to log data from various attached sensors (currently only GPS) using the Arduino API.
+It depends on `dlflib`, which is used for writing and uploading log data.
-- Framework: Arduino
-- Platform: ESP32
-- OS: FreeRTOS

 ### Server